ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Fix: Addressed an issue that could cause scans to time out on sites with tens of thousands of potential URLs in files, comments, and posts.

 = 6.3.7 - April 25, 2017 =
-* Improvement: All URLs are now checked against the Wordfence Domain Blacklist in addition to Google's.
+* Improvement: All URLs are now checked against the Wordfence Domain Blocklist in addition to Google's.
 * Improvement: Better page load performance for multisite installations with thousands of tables.
 * Improvement: Updated the bundled GeoIP database.
-* Improvement: Integrated blacklist blocking statistics into the dashboard for Premium users.
+* Improvement: Integrated blocklist blocking statistics into the dashboard for Premium users.
 * Fix: Added locking to the automatic update process to ensure non-standard crons don't break Wordfence.
 * Fix: Fixed an activation error on multisite installations on very old WordPress versions.
-* Fix: Adjusted the behavior of the blacklist toggle for Free users.
+* Fix: Adjusted the behavior of the blocklist toggle for Free users.

 = 6.3.6 - April 5, 2017 =
 * Improvement: Optimized the malware signature scan to reduce memory usage.